swethaiyerPM/microsoft-graph-docs/includes/snippets/csharp/tutorial-accessreviews-m365group-create-accessreviewscheduledefinition-csharp-snippets.md

 				EndDate = new Date(DateTime.Parse("2022-12-21")),
 			},
 		},
-		ApplyActions = new List<AccessReviewApplyAction>
+		ApplyActions = new List<RemoveAccessApplyAction>
 		{
-			new AccessReviewApplyAction
+			new RemoveAccessApplyAction
 			{
 				OdataType = "#microsoft.graph.removeAccessApplyAction",
 			},